-This ultimate guide to Lofoten will teach you everything you need to know to make your trip even more magical.
+A complete guide to Lofoten that will teach you everything you need to know to make your trip even more magical.

 In the cold and arctic northern part of Norway you’ll find the Lofoten Islands.
 With millions of photos of it’s majestic fjords and mountains all over social media these days it’s almost impossible for people not to add Lofoten to their bucket list.
 And with good reason – Lofoten totally lives up to its hype.